psugihara/FreeChat/README.md

 <h1 align="center">FreeChat</h1>

-Chat with LLMs on your MacBook without installing any other software.
+Chat with LLMs on your Mac without installing any other software.
 Every conversation is saved locally, all conversations happen offline.

 - Customize persona and expertise by changing the system prompt
 - Try any llama.cpp compatible model